-It's important to for you know that with Plan Vital, you can choose the Insurer Company, and provider network including doctors, laboratories, therapists and other health providers.
+It's important for you to know that with Plan Vital, you can choose the Insurer Company, and provider network including doctors, laboratories, therapists and other health providers.
 In addition, you will have access to medical and hospital services island wide.